soniaturcotte/soniaturcotte.com/writing/oak-of-honor.md

   - trees
 ---

-There's a tree in south London called The Oak of Honor, of which Honor Oak derives its name.
+There’s a tree in south London called The Oak of Honor, of which Honor Oak derives its name.
 It’s in a small park called One Tree Hill, with three routes to the top.
 All of them include steps.

 <figure>
   <img src="https://d2w9rnfcy7mm78.cloudfront.net/23390285/original_4a0bdb3b2bf01cbf1c9ca36ab288daa9.jpg?1693414797?bc=0" alt="An large oak tree in dappled evening light, there's a small fence around the base.">